← Articles

 A voltage follower copies a voltage from one part of your circuit to another without stealing current from the source.
 It is the electronic equivalent of looking at a thermometer without touching the mercury — you get the reading without disturbing it.

 Imagine trying to fill a swimming pool using a garden hose.
 The hose delivers water just fine.
-Now imagine someone connects a fire truck pump to the same garden hose to suck water out faster than the hose can supply it.
+Now imagine someone connects a fire-truck pump to the same garden hose to suck water out faster than the hose can supply it.
 The pressure drops to almost nothing.
 That is exactly what happens when a high-impedance source (like a sensor or a voltage divider) tries to drive a low-impedance load (like an Arduino ADC pin or a speaker).

 Impedance is a measure of how much a component resists the flow of current.
 A source with high output impedance can only supply a tiny amount of current.
 If the load demands more current than the source can provide, the voltage sags — and your reading becomes inaccurate.